kubeshop/tracetest/examples/keptn-integration/README.md

 keptn add-resource --project keptn-tracetest-integration --service pokeshop --stage production --resource job-config.yaml --resourceUri job/config.yaml
 ```

-### 3. Setup Job Executor Service to see events emitted by the test step
+### 3. Setup Job Executor Service to see events emitted by the test step.

 To guarantee that our job will be called by Keptn when we execute the `deployment` sequence, we need to configure the integration `Job Executor Service` on `keptn-tracetest-integration` project to listen to `sh.keptn.event.test-services.triggered` events.
 We can do that only through the Keptn Bridge (their Web UI), by going to our project, choosing the `Settings` option, and later `Integrations`.